-If you need more help once you return home, you can use your quarterly budget to increase your approved services in accordance with your Notice of Decision.
-It's important to maintain regular communication with us so we can plan to restart your services in a timely manner, and to give us time to arrange any necessary referrals if your care needs have changed.
+If you need more help once you return home, you can use your quarterly budget and any unspent HCP funds to increase your services in accordance with your assessment and care plan.
+It's important to maintain regular communication with your provider so they can plan to restart your services in a timely manner, and to give them time to arrange any necessary referrals if your care needs have changed.